CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ### Accesing RStudio

-To access RStudio, open the terminal in your virtual desktop and launch RStudio with:
+Open the terminal and launch RStudio with:

 ```text
 start-rstudio-server